vipulnaik/diet-exercise-health/notes/2024-04-30-urgent-care-visit-and-tests.md

 ## Arrival and checkin around 3 PM

 Around 3 PM, I arrived at the urgent care and went to one of the counters.
-I had to show an ID proof and insurace proof, then had to sign a few documents, after which I was directed to wait in the waiting room area.
+I had to show an ID proof and insurance proof, then had to sign a few documents, after which I was directed to wait in the waiting room area.
 Something about the air made me a little bit irritated in the eyes and throat in the beginning, but within a few